UC Master Gardeners of Sacramento County

 March

-• Plant blueberries and cane berries purchased in pots.
+• Plant blueberries and cane berries purchased in pots or sleeves.
 Refer to January/February above for details.

 • Cane berries - fertilize and mulch.
 Gently move existing mulch away from plant without digging into shallow roots.
-Spread fertilizer, water it in and then cover with plenty of mulch.
+Spread fertilizer, water it in and then cover with mulch.

 • Blueberries - Test soil pH, fertilize and mulch.
-Watch our video on amending soil pH for better blueberries.
+Watch our video Blueberries: Amending Your Soil's pH (4:10 min.) for better blueberries.

 • For established plants where the soil pH tests above 5.5, apply half of the required sulfur now and follow up in October with the other half needed.